comur/ContentAdminBundle/README.md

             'template' => 'frontend/index.html.twig', // optional, you must specify either one of template_field_name or template parameter
             'class' => Page::class, // classname of your entity
             'locales' => array('en', 'fr'), // Or pass a parameter (optional, you can globally configure it in yaml and override it here)
-            'required' => true // field extends symfony's HiddenType so you can use options from this class too ))
+            'required' => true // field extends symfony's HiddenType so you can use options from this class ))
         //...
     ;